 Arsenic compounds have been used in many ways, including:

 - As a preservative in animal hides

-- As an additive to lead and copper for hardening
+- As an additive to lead (such as in lead-acid batteries) and copper

 - In some glass manufacturing